racca3141/UPC/README.md

 		  2) add all EVEN places.
 (5 numbers)
 		  3) add the numbers from steps 1 and 2.
-		  4) the check number is obtained by subtracting the number of step 3 (called S) from the next higher multiple of 10. moduloNumber = 10 - (S % 10)
+		  4) the check number is obtained by subtracting the number of step 3 (called S) from the next higher multiple of 10. checkDigit = 10 - (S % 10)

 //bar right